 It is very common for people to transfer assets to a spouse (or family trust) before embarking on a ‘risky’ activity.
 For example, before going into business, becoming a partner in a professional services firm, or undertaking a development.
 But is this really effective?

-On its face, the recent Federal Court decision of Wallace v Wallace FCCA 963 (31 May 2016) (Wallace’s Case) suggests that transferring an asset is unlikely to be an effective strategy.
+On its face, the Federal Court decision of Wallace v Wallace FCCA 963 (31 May 2016) (Wallace’s Case) suggests that transferring an asset is unlikely to be an effective strategy.